BattletechModders/SpeedMod/README.md

 Setting | Type | Default | Description
 --- | --- | --- | ---
 speedFactor | float | 5 | 1 = normal speed, set this higher or lower to make the speed mod faster or slower.

+## Known Bugs

+- Can't change the keybinding to another key.

 ## Download